rajesh-gupta-14/Bangalore_Restaurant_Price_Predictor/README.md

-# Bengauluru_Restaurant_Price_Predictor
+# Bangalore Restaurant Price Predictor
-A predictive model to predict the price of a given restaurant in Bengaluru, India
+A predictive model to predict the price of a given restaurant in Bangalore, India

+Dataset Source: Kaggle